fabrizio-oliviero/qm-scar-symmetry-defects-quspin/README.md

 ### `datak2/`

-This directory contains the numerical data for the $k=2$ calculations.
+This directory contains the numerical data for the $k=2$-chain calculations.

+### `datak1/`

+Here we have the Entanglement calculation in the presence of an Interface using as example the $k=1$-chain.

 ## Requirements